 Major Renovations typically involve additions of heated space.
 If an 'As Built' survey is not on file at the ARC Office, submittals for a new accessory structure or additions in close proximity to the setback lines must include an 'As Built' survey as part of a complete submittal (see additional survey requirements for oceanfront properties).
+Survey requirements can be found on page 16, under item 3 of Preliminary Review Requirements in this section.
 After a new accessory building or addition is complete, an 'As Built' survey - including the new structure - must be submitted to the ARC Office within 30 days of receiving the Village Certificate of Occupancy.
-Noncompliance may result in fines.
+Non-compliance may result in fines.